nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    <br>
    <li>
-   Step 3: Scroll down to this section, then, click on the `Java 11` tab in the top left corner:
+   Step 3: Scroll down to this section, then, click on the <code>Java 11</code> tab in the top left corner:
      <p align="center">
        <img src="images/UGscreenshots/java11_installer_oracle.png" style="zoom:15%">
      </p>